 The Action Center provides a central location for information being shared by various apps in your computer.
-These notifications can be varied, from news alerts from your News app, to updates from Windows 10.
+These notifications can be varied, from news alerts from your News app to updates from Windows.

-The Action Center is accessed by clicking the Notification subtraction in the notification area.
+The Action Center is accessed by clicking the Notification button in the notification area.
+It only appears when there are notifications to share.